lsst-camera-dh/ghosts/docs/analysis.rst

 method
 ======
 In principle, minimizing the distance :math:`L` should lead to finding the alignment constant that best match the data analyzed.
-Each simulation with a given beam configuration and telescope geometry produces a list of beam spots for which we can compute the distance `L` to the reference data.:math:`L`
+Each simulation with a given beam configuration and telescope geometry produces a list of beam spots for which we can compute the distance :math:`L` to the reference data.

 The point is how to run this minimization process:  usual minizer, MCMC, other?